oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-share/create-share.md

 * Create a new data share.
 * Create two tables.
-* Add objects (tables) to the data share.
+* Add one of the newly created tables to the data share.
-* Publish the data share to make it available to recipients.
+* Publish the data share to make it available to authorized recipients.

 ### Prerequisites